FanaticPythoner/pyMagicBytes/README.md

 ![alt text](https://i.imgur.com/Y1qB1RK.jpg)

 If you decided to set the optional argument 'ReturnArray' of the method 'getPossibleTypes()' to the value 'False', pyMagicBytes will return you a nice little printable string.
+#### IMPORTANT NOTE: The '??'
+Hexadecimal byte representation mean it can be literally any byte. ####
 Here is an example :
 ```python
 from pyMagicBytes import FileObject